sanjanabintaazad/codepath/README.md

 ### 2. p0f Honeypot

 - [x] **Summary:**
+* p0f is a tool that utilizes an array of sophisticated, purely passive traffic fingerprinting mechanisms to identify the players behind any incidental TCP/IP communications (often as little as a single normal SYN) without interfering in any way.
 * Same as the other honeypots performed before, I created the VM for pOf honeypot called honeypot-3 make note of the external IP and established SSH access to the VM where I executed the deploy command for pOf that I copied from the MHN admin console.
 * Now that the pOf honeypot is listed in the sensor, I performed an attack using nmap, passing it the external IP of the pOf honeypot VM.
 As a result in the Attacks page of the MHN Admin console, I was able to see my IP address listed with several port scan records which is the evidence that the honeypot intercepted my attack.
 * pOf honeypot uses the pcap protocol